DFHack/dfhack/docs/plugins/autochop.rst

 Tags:

+:index:`Auto-harvest trees when low on stockpiled logs.
-Auto-harvest trees when low on stockpiled logs.
-This plugin can designate trees for chopping when your stocks are low on logs.
+<autochop; Auto-harvest trees when low on stockpiled logs.>` This plugin can
+designate trees for chopping when your stocks are low on logs.

 Usage::